-When the accused is a student, the appropriate administrator is the dean of students, or the Title IX coordinator.
-When the accused is a faculty or staff member, a contractor, or a third-party vendor the appropriate administrator is the Title IX coordinator.
-When the accused is a member of the administrative council, a report should be made to the president of the university.
+When the accused is a student, the appropriate administrator is the dean of students.
+When the accused is a faculty or staff member, a contractor, or a third-party vendor, the appropriate administrator is the vice-president for human resources.
+When the accused is a member of the administrative council, a report should be made to the president of the university system.

 On receipt of a report of an alleged sexual offense, the appropriate administrator, as defined above, consults with campus security to determine whether there is a threat to the alleged victim or the campus community.
-If the administrator determines a threat exists, the following actions may result (when reasonably available) pending a hearing: restriction of campus access, change in living or academic arrangements, or temporary ban from campus.
+If the administrator determines a threat exists, the following actions may result (when reasonably available), pending a hearing: restriction of campus access, change in living or academic arrangements, or temporary ban from campus.